 b. shares the Green Party’s values, and

-c. attends at least three meetings of the Green Party of St. Paul, one of which may be a state Green Party caucus meeting held within Minnesota’s Fourth U.S. Congressional District, and
+c. attends at least three meetings of the Green Party of St. Paul, one of which may be a state Green Party caucus or general membership meeting (voting may occur at the third meeting that qualifies).

 d. is not disqualified for membership in the Green Party of Minnesota.